Oct 3, 3018

 }

-GANA also provides a Terraform data object for other projects to access subnet ranges of already allocated resources.
+GANA also provided a Terraform data object for other projects to access subnet ranges of already allocated resources.

 // Fetch details of the cluster subnet